jakolandio3/angular-messenger-app/README.md

    1. **Listen(app,PORT)** - A helper function for the server it takes in an app and a port and runs the server on that port.

 3. **Auth.js**

    1. **Login** - A function that looks at the request object(email and password) and compares it to the user database sending back a user object if the user exists and credentials are correct, if incorrect or user does not exist it sends back a valid:false.
    2. **Logout** - A function that checks passed in UUID and un-validates user.
    3. **Update** - A Function that looks at the request object, checks for a valid match in the database and updated fields accordingly.
    4. **CreateUser** - A function that looks at the request object and checks to see if the username has been registered on the database, if it has not the function creates a new User class instance (UUID is assured to be new each time) and pushes it to the database, returning the object in the response.
    5. **Delete** - A function that checks passed in UUID and deletes the user from the database.

+4. **Group.js**
+   1. **getAll** - A function that looks at the users UUID goes through the groups DB and returns all groups the user has been assigned to
+   2. **getAllID** - A function that grabs all groups and returns just the name and UUID of all groups

 ### Routes (Express)